Ross Barkley

 Barkley began his professional career at Everton in 2010.
 After loan spells at Sheffield Wednesday and Leeds United he became a regular in their team, playing 179 total games and scoring 27 goals for Everton.
 He signed for Chelsea in 2018 and won the FA Cup in 2018, the UEFA Europa League in 2019 and the FIFA Club World Cup in 2021.

 Barkley made his debut for the England national team in 2013.
-He played for England at the 2014 FIFA World Cup and was selected in Roy Hodgson's 23-man squad for UEFA Euro 2016 but did not appear in any of England's matches.
+He played for England at the 2014 FIFA World Cup and was selected in Roy Hodgson's 23-man squad for UEFA Euro 2016.
+Having earned 33 caps, Barkley last appeared for England in 2019.

-Early life
+Early career

-Barkley was born in Liverpool, Merseyside.
-He is of Nigerian descent through his father and bears his mother's maiden name instead of his father's name, Effanga.
-He joined Everton as an 11-year-old and played for the club's youth teams.
+Barkley joined Everton as an 11-year-old and played for the club's youth teams.
 He was named as a substitute in a first team league match in early 2010–11, and was expected to make his Premier League debut before his leg was broken in one place after a collision with Liverpool's Andre Wisdom during an England under-19 match in October 2010.